jiricodes/codingame_challenges/spring_challenge_2022/README.md

 # Codingame Spring Challenge 2022

 ## Notes and Ideas
+- [ ] create new attact idle - for some unknown reason the offensive patrol times out... often
-- [ ] add timing, so I know why timing out
+- [x] add timing, so I know why timing out - offensive patrol is the reason
 - [ ] calculate time to kill per monster
 - [ ] calculate time to arrive to base per monster
 - [ ] calculate time to reach the monster by a hero